Wars and Sawa: In legend

-According to one version of the legend, the duke or king called Kazimierz (Casimir), sometimes also identified as duke Siemowit I of Masovia, got lost in the forest, in where now is Warsaw Old Town located, while hunting.
-He got to the small adobe hut, inhabited by a woman who recently gave birth to twins.
+According to one version of the legend, the duke or king called Kazimierz (Casimir), sometimes also identified as duke Siemowit I of Masovia, got lost in the forest, where Warsaw Old Town is currently located, while hunting.
+He came across a small adobe hut, inhabited by a woman who had recently given birth to twins.
 The woman hosted him very generously.
-He named two kids Wars and Sawa, and gave a woman money to build a bigger house.
-Later, other people moved near the house, forming a settlement, which got named after the twins, Warsawa, which later evolved to Warszawa, the name of the city of Warsaw in Polish language.
-According to a different version of the legend, Wars and Sawa were married couples instead, who lived in that house, and who hosted the duke.
+He named her two children Wars and Sawa and gave the woman money to build a bigger house.
+Later, other people moved near the house, forming a settlement, which was named after the twins, Warsawa, which later evolved to Warszawa, the name of the city of Warsaw in the Polish language.
+According to a different version of the legend, Wars and Sawa were a married couple who lived in that house, and who hosted the duke.

-According to a different version of the legend, Sawa was a mermaid living in the Vistula river with whom a fisherman named Wars fell in love.
+According to another version of the legend, Sawa was a mermaid living in the Vistula river with whom a fisherman named Wars fell in love.

 In yet another version of the legend, Wars and Sawa were brothers, who were fishermen living near modern Warsaw Old Town.